 Residence Life strives to provide students with a living environment that is conducive to both academic success and social development.
 Our top-of-the-line facilities are staffed by resident assistants who are trained to be proactive in meeting students’ needs.
 In addition to the amenities provided in our residence halls, we offer programming designed to develop and educate students, leading them to make positive choices for their lives.

 Living on campus can be a fun part of your college experience as well as a great convenience.
 It’s also one of the biggest adjustments you’ll make as you transition from high school to college and can inspire a lot of questions.
 You’ll find many of the answers at Indiana Tech.

 If you’re considering Indiana Tech housing for the first time, we suggest that you take a look at our residence hall options.
-Keep in mind freshmen are generally housed in Pierson or Warrior Row C.
+Keep in mind, first-year students are generally housed in Pierson or Kalbfleisch Halls.

 - Pierson Hall